bjssacademy/class-based-from-go/part10/chapter10.md

 It allows us *not to care about the actual implementation*, only about the interface - what we can call on **any** headlight or engine object.

-Trust is, this is going to be very, very important.
+Trust us, this is going to be very, very important.

 ### So what's the difference between DIP and DI?

 DIP is what we want to achieve, and is a **Design Principle**.
 It doesn't say *how* you should achieve it technically.
-To solve the problem we have used constructor injection of our dependencies - Dependency Injection, which is a **Design Pattern**.
+To solve the problem we have used constructor injection on our dependencies - Dependency Injection, which is a **Design Pattern**.

-So DIP is the theory, DI is the practice.
+So DIP is the *theory*, DI is the *practice*.

 ## My Head Hurts